evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 ## Drivetrain

-BYD Han has an all-wheel drive system supported by two motors.
-One on each axle.
+BYD Han has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).